orionguiffreda/prime-photometry/docs/Astrometry_Info.md

 - _-stdev_ is the number of stdevs away from the median, above which considered pairs are pruned out, default = 1.

 - _-segstd_ is used with the _-segment_ flag, and specifies the # of stdevs away from the median above which final values are pruned.
 The median is taken across all 4 quadrants' final X and Y values.
+Default = 2.

 Here is example usage of this command, in the setting of normal pipeline usage (in the pipeline, the first image is automatically selected from the image directory):